Whey protein gets its start at the dairy farm, naturally present in cow’s milk.

 The milk is transported from the dairy farm to a manufacturing facility.
 Liquid tankers are generally used.

 Upon arrival at the manufacturing facility the milk is tested for safety.
-Whey protein is produced during the process of making cheese.
+Whey protein is made during the process of producing cheese.
 Special enzymes are added to the milk to create the separation of curds and the liquid whey.

 The liquid whey is then pasteurized and dried into a powder form.
 Examples of process methods include; microfiltration and ion exchange.